redmineBOOST/documentation/language-guide.md

 ### <a name="enum"></a> Enum

-An enumeration is a reusable type that has a name and contains a set of uniquely named constants.
+An enumeration is a reusable type that has a name and contains a set of uniquely named constant values.

 The user can not declare own enums.